yuchenQ/reece-test-client/README.md

 ## Important

-This is only the client of the whole application, if you want to experience/ check the whole functionalities of it, please pull the server:
+This is only the client of the whole application, if you want to experience/ check the whole functionalities of it, please pull the
 [server](https://github.com/yuchenQ/reece-test-server)

 Or run ```git clone https://github.com/yuchenQ/reece-test-server.git <target_folder>``` to make a quick pull